marcos-diazg/musica/README.md

-# MutSignatures
+# MuSiC - Mutational Signatures in Cancer

-MutSignatures is an shiny-based web app aimed to visualize the somatic mutational profile of a series of provided samples (different formats are allowed) and to extract the contribution of the reported mutational signatures ([Alexandrov L.B. et al., Nature (2013)](http://dx.doi.org/10.1038/nature12477), [Catalogue Of Somatic Mutations In Cancer, COSMIC (2017)](http://cancer.sanger.ac.uk/cosmic/signatures)) on their variation profile.
+MuSiC (Mutational Signatures in Cancer) is a shiny-based web application aimed to visualize the somatic mutational profile of a series of provided samples (different formats are allowed) and to extract the contribution of the reported mutational signatures ([Alexandrov L.B. et al., Nature (2013)](http://dx.doi.org/10.1038/nature12477), [Catalogue Of Somatic Mutations In Cancer, COSMIC (2017)](http://cancer.sanger.ac.uk/cosmic/signatures)) on their variation profile.
+It is mainly based on the [MutationalPatterns](https://doi.org/10.1101/071761) R package.

 ## Running the app